 Also hitting a tad early is “The Hollow Crown” director Rupert Goold’s “Judy” (September 27, Roadside/LD Entertainment), which marks the return of Oscar-winning “Bridget Jones” star Renée Zellweger (“Cold Mountain”) as she takes on chanteuse Judy Garland.
 The film, written by Tom Edge (“The Crown”), covers the singer’s final 1968 concerts in London.
 Again, festival reception could dictate how much financier Mickey Liddell wants to back Roadside for an Oscar campaign.
 The distributor, with the right stuff, has delivered such Oscar-contenders as “Biutiful,” “Winter’s Bone,” and “Albert Nobbs.”

-Hathaway could also emerge in Killer Films and Participant Media’s Todd Haynes ensemble drama “Dry Run” (Focus Features), which started principal photography in Cincinnati January 14 and costars producer Mark Ruffalo as well as Tim Robbins, Bill Camp and Bill Pullman.
+Anne Hathaway could emerge in Killer Films and Participant Media’s Todd Haynes ensemble drama, tentatively titled “Dark Water” (Focus Features), which shot in Cincinnati and costars producer Mark Ruffalo as well as Tim Robbins, Bill Camp and Bill Pullman.
 Matthew Carnahan and Mario Correra wrote the screenplay.
 Focus plans to release the film before year’s end.

 Ready to make a splash is multi-talented British singer-actress Cynthia Erivo (“Widows”) who stars in the title role as abolitionist Harriet Tubman in Kasi Lemmons’ biographical drama, “Harriet,” another Focus Features fall release.